fluentux/x-ray-image-enhancer/plan/project.md

 ### Binning

-Binning is a digital image processing method for reducing noise by improving signal-to-noise ratio.
-Adjacent pixels are combined into one pixel.
+Method is described in the documentation about [binning](../doc/binning.md).

-Few different methods for calculating combined pixel value will be implemented.
+At sum of adjacent pixels for calculating combined pixel value will be implemented.
-Possible methods are sum, average, median, minimum, maximum of adjacent pixels.
+Optionally, average, median, minimum, maximum of adjacent pixels could be implemented.

 ### Median filtering (optional)